onzfonz/comp227/src/content/1/en/part1d.md

 { ...clicks, right: clicks.right + 1 }
 ```

-creates a copy of the `clicks` object where the value of the `right` property is increased by one.
+creates a copy of the `clicks` object where the `right` property is incremented.

-Assigning the object to a variable in the event handlers is not necessary and we can simplify the functions to the following form:
+Assigning the object to a variable in the event handlers is not necessary and we can simplify the functions like this:

 ```js
 const handleLeftClick = () =>